Kabbalah: Descending spiritual worlds

 Medieval Kabbalists believed that all things are linked to God through these emanations, making all levels in creation part of one great, gradually descending chain of being.
-Through this any lower creation reflects its particular roots in supernal divinity.
-Kabbalists agreed with the divine transcendence described by Jewish philosophy, but as only referring to the Ein Sof unknowable Godhead.
-They reinterpreted the theistic philosophical concept of creation from nothing, replacing God's creative act with panentheistic continual self-emanation by the mystical Ayin Nothingness/No-thing sustaining all spiritual and physical realms as successively more corporeal garments, veils and condensations of divine immanence.
-The innumerable levels of descent divide into Four comprehensive spiritual worlds, Atziluth ("Closeness" – Divine Wisdom), Beriah ("Creation" – Divine Understanding), Yetzirah ("Formation" – Divine Emotions), Assiah ("Action" – Divine Activity), with a preceding Fifth World Adam Kadmon ("Primordial Man" – Divine Will) sometimes excluded due to its sublimity.
-Together the whole spiritual heavens form the Divine Persona/Anthropos.
+Through this, any lower creation reflects its particular roots in supernal divinity.
+Kabbalists agreed with the divine transcendence described by contemporary Jewish philosophy, but as only referring to the Ein Sof, the unknowable and impersonal Godhead.
+Kabbalists reinterpreted the theistic philosophical concept of creatio ex nihilio.
+Kabbalah replaced God's creative act with panentheistic continual self‑emanation from a metaphysical (אַיִן; complemented by יֵשׁ), lit. 'somethingness'), which they argued sustains all spiritual and material realms and wears them as successively more corporeal garments, veils, and condensations of divine immanence.
+Together, the heavens form the divine persona (anthropos).
+The emanations of the Ein Sof divide into Four Worlds as they come into being: